 Custom Knife Factory Tegral (BladeHQ) – The Tegral (reviewed here), produced by Custom Knife Factory (CKF) offers great value and unique design cues.
 The overall design was created by Anton Malyshev, and enjoyed a limited production run almost 2 years ago.
 This knife can be hard to find these days, and variants of this model with customized engraving work can tend to raise the price quite high.
 However, if you can find one, you will enjoy a 3.66 inch M390 blade that resembles something of a modified sheepsfoot.
 The light weight of this flipper knife at about 4.8 ounces relative to most other integrals, along with the unique design may entice.

 Value is an important thing.
 Usually value and integral knives are not something that can be easily put into the same sentence.
 In the case of the WE Knife 702 The Integral, we can say that these words indeed must go together.
 Under 300 dollars can now buy a wonderful looking integral with M390 blade steel that flips very well.

 Though we look forward to seeing what new and surprising products are around the corner, the WE Knife 702 in our opinion represents the best value for any high end production integral designed titanium handle knife to date.
 If this is a sign of things to come by WE Knives, we wait in anticipation of what they will release for an integral folder next.

-The Good: Stunning looks, excellent ergonomically, tremendous value for money
+- Stunning looks, excellent ergonomically, tremendous value for money

-The Bad: Clip is a little too stiff, no left handed option
+- Clip is a little too stiff, no left handed option